josh-hemphill/redirect-newtab-ext/README.md

 # redirect-newtab-ext

-Browser Extension to redirect the 'New Tab' to an external site of your choosing.
+A basic extension to redirect the 'New Tab' to an external site of your choosing.
+Make sure you keep seeing your notes or important info when you're browsing.

+Minimal; no background scripts or unnecessary permissions.

 ## Code Description